3Shain/kairo/README.md

 start(); // invoke the task

-// It's different from calling a ordinary generator function: the logic executes immediatly, like async function.
+// It's different from calling an ordinary generator function: the logic executes immediatly, like async function.
 ```

 You can yield a Promise or [Observable](https://github.com/tc39/proposal-observable) by `resolve()`